All Episodes

 1959, after compulsory vaccinations, 159.

-and make up your own mind and don't let the doctor harass you.
+And mothers, please learn what DPT and MMR are doing to your children and make up your own mind and don't let the doctor harass you.

 In other words, who do you believe?

-There are responsible health officials who are saying, look, we've basically eliminated polio in our time, and some of these other diseases, and you vaccinate your children, we have drives to do vaccinations, we have national collection centers for vaccines, and all the rest of it.
+There are responsible health officials who are saying, look, we've basically eliminated polio in our time and some of these other diseases, and you vaccinate your children.

-What's a mother to do, Lindsey?
+What's a mother to do, Lindsay?

 And he said, we never post these in our waiting rooms.